-Code Function Result Text message Action 264 Magnetic tape Abor drive Aborted borted Test setup error: No tape drive found 1.
-Check the cables and power connections to the drive.
-2. See the information that comes with the tape drive.
-3. See the error messages and text in the PC-Doctor error log for detailed information about each tape drive error.
-4. If the problem remains, call for service.
-Failed The load/mount test failed for device $n$ on adapter $m$ See the information that comes with the tape drive.
-If the problem remains, call for service.
-Note: The push button test is applicable only to SCSI tape drives that have a push button. (where $n$ is the number of the device and $m$ is the adapter number) The self-diagnostic failed for device n on adapter m . (where $n$ is the number of the device and $m$ is the adapter number) The unload/eject test failed for device n on adapter m (where $n$ is the number of the device and $m$ is the adapter number) The unload/eject push button test failed for device $n$ on adapter $m$ (where $n$ is the number of the device and $m$ is the adapter number) The Read/Write Self-diagnostic failed for device $n$ on adapter $m$ Insert a new tape cartridge; then, run the diagnostic test again. (where n is the number of the device and m is the adapter number) See the information that comes with the tape drive.
+Code Function Result Text message Action 264 Magnetic tape drive Aborted Test setup error: No tape drive found Check the cables and power connections to the drive.
+See the information that comes with the tape drive.
+See the error messages and text in the PC-Doctor error log for detailed information about each tape drive error.
+If the problem remains, call for service. (where n is the number of the device and m is the adapter number) The self-diagnostic failed for device n on adapte m. (where n is the number of the device and m is the adapter number) The unload/eject test failed for device n on adapter m (where n is the number of the device and m is the adapter number) The unload/eject push button test failed for device n on adapter m (where n is the number of the device and m is the See the information that comes with the tape drive.
+If the problem remains, call for service. where n is the number of the device and m is the Note: The push button test is applicable only to SCSI tape drives that have a push button. (where n is the number of the device and m is the adapter number) (where n is the number of the device and m is the Insert a new tape cartridge; then, run the diagnostic test again.
+See the information that comes with the tape drive.
 If the problem remains, call for service.

-Code Function Result Text message Action 301 Keyboard Fa Failed Failed On system-board keyboard test failed Make sure that the keyboard cable is connected to the correct port (for example, make sure that it is not connected to the mouse port).
-If the problem remains, replace the keyboard cable.
+Code Function Result Text message Action 301 Keyboard Failed On system-board keyboard test failed 1.
+Make sure that the keyboard cable is connected to the correct connector (for example, make sure that it is not connected to the mouse connector).
+2. If the problem remains, replace the keyboard cable.
 3. Replace the keyboard.
 4. Call for service.
 302 Mouse Failed On system-board pointing device test failed.
-Make sure that the pointing device (mouse) cable is correctly connected to the correct port.
+1. Make sure that the pointing device (mouse) cable is correctly connected to the correct connector.
 2. Replace the pointing device.
 3. Call for service.
 305 Video monitor Any message See the information that came with the monitor.
 405 Ethernet Failed In PCI-X slot n (where n is the PCI-X slot number in which the failing Ethernet adapter is installed) Replace the Ethernet adapter in slot n.
 If the problem remains, call for service.
 On system board Use the Configuration/Setup Utility program to make sure that the Ethernet adapter is not disabled.
 Call for service.
 415 Modem Failed Any failure message Make sure that the modem is present and correctly connected to the computer.
 Replace the modem cable.
 Replace the modem.
-4. Call for service.